focalhaus/focal-haus-core-plugin/README.md

 ## Installation

-1. Upload the `focal-haus-core` folder to the `/wp-content/plugins/` directory
+1. Upload the `focal-core-settings` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Focal Haus Core to configure the plugin's features
+3. Go to Settings > Focal Core Settings to configure the plugin's features

 ## Frequently Asked Questions